 - re-defining what is possible through re-use and recycling.

-Founded in 2004 with a multi-stakeholder board, MADE-BY is an award-winning not-for-profit organisation with a mission to ‘make sustainable fashion common practice’.
+MADE-BY is an award-winning not-for-profit organisation with a mission to make sustainable fashion common practice.
 We work with apparel brands and retailers through targeted consultancy, partnerships and stakeholder engagement to encourage sustainability transformation.
 We have a global team with offices in Amsterdam, London and Düsseldorf, as well as an extensive expert network in the US and Asia.

-Rijkswaterstaat is the executive agency of the Dutch ministry of Infrastructure and Environment working on a sustainable environment.
-Rijkswaterstaat develops and implements policies for sustainable waste management and resource efficiency.
+Rijkswaterstaat is the executive agency of the Dutch Ministry of Infrastructure and Environment, working towards a sustainable environment; developing and implementing policies for sustainable waste management and resource efficiency.

-On behalf of the Dutch Ministry of Infrastructure and the Environment, Rijkswaterstaat has been stimulating sustainable development in the textile industry for several years.
-Rijkswaterstaat operates a chain approach programme on environmental impact reduction related to waste and use of resources.
-The programme supports a network of frontrunner companies in different sectors including textiles to develop activities directed to “Sustainable Product Chains”.
-The activities are directed to the different parts of the product chain using a “Circular Economy” approach for resource management, product design and development of new Business Models.
-The results are disseminated to the sector as a whole by cooperation with the trade associations and knowledge centres.
-In cooperation with other governmental organizations, businesses and knowledge centres, Rijkswaterstaat supports the development of new resource efficient approaches for textile product and – services and the application in Green Procurement and the Procurement of Innovations.
+Rijkswaterstaat has been stimulating sustainable development in the textile industry for several years through a programme focused on reducing environmental impact through better waste and resource management.
+The programme supports a network of companies in different sectors to develop activities around ‘sustainable product chains’.
+These activities span across the product supply chain using a circular economy approach for resource management, product design, and the development of new business models.
+The results are disseminated to the wider sector through trade associations and knowledge centres.
+In cooperation with other governmental organisations, businesses and knowledge centres, Rijkswaterstaat supports the development of new resource efficient approaches for textiles products and services, and the application in Green Procurement and the Procurement of Innovations.